SamihaShimmi/VulSim/README.md

 Then codebertOurs.ipynb generates the ranking and we can pass it to the classifier.

 # Dataset
 we used Devign dataset.
+Link to devign datataset is https://sites.google.com/view/devign.

 We had to remove 71 records due to the code2vec implementation.
 Our test, train and validation file can be found at clearnDevignJsonl folder after removing 71 records.
+After removing 71 records, modified dataset can be downloaded from here.

 # Visualization
 visualization part can be downloaded from Visualization directory. data.7zip should be extractd.
 Then you can run using python3 -m http.server / python -m http.server command.
 Run localhost to see the report.